mannnish/mannnish.github.io/README.md

 #### Video 1.
 install python

+setup pip by typing
+####Inline code
-setup pip by typing "py -m pip install -U pip"
+'py -m pip install -U pip'

-add scikit package by writing "py -m pip install -U scikit-learn"
+add scikit package by writing
+####Inline code'py -m pip install -U scikit-learn'

 after this done you can code your first project to tell the gender with just few details like height, weight and shoe size